 Like the Fed, the BOJ touts a low rate of inflation by excluding many real and meaningful price categories which are positively soaring.
 With the nukes offline (for now) fuel prices are a particular problem.

 Bottom line, someone has to be thrown under the bus: either Japan’s consumers or its exporters.
-Neither is palatable for the politically savvy Abe, leading us to believe the USDJPY will probably remain in the 102-106 range for the foreseeable future, with any further declines in the yen limited to Draghi-style jawboning rather than actual intervention.
+Neither is palatable for the politically savvy Abe, leading us to believe the USDJPY could remain in the 102-106 range for the foreseeable future, with any further declines in the yen limited to Draghi-style jawboning rather than actual intervention.

 …to be continued…